-Tell my readers about yourself and the book / books you have written
+Tell my readers about yourself and the books you have written.

 What writing issues did you encounter along the way and how did you overcome them?

-Did you go through any bad writing patches during writing your book – what kept you going?
+Did you go through any bad writing patches and what kept you going?

-Are you a plotter or do you just write / see what happens?
+Are you a plotter or a ‘just write / see what happens?”

 What is the best thing about being a writer?

 - No, seriously, being able to write a story that others will read and hopefully enjoy is a privilege.

 What is the worst thing about being a writer?

 - Feelings of self-doubt is possibly the worst.